NIVA-Denmark/ETC-ICM_trends_Mersin/README.md

 Two transects are defined for making the HEAT calculations: *Mersin* and *Erdemli*.
 The code for plotting these transects is in the file [Mersin_plot_transects.R](/Mersin_plot_transects.R)

 #### 1. Mersin Transect
 The first transect starts at Mersin (TM36 x=381962 y=4075951).
-The transect is divided into 5km x km grid squares and extends southwards from the coast at Mersin 50 km out into open waters, giving 10 assessment units within the transect.
+The transect is divided into 5 km x 5 km grid squares and extends southwards from the coast at Mersin 50 km out into open waters, giving 10 assessment units within the transect.

 ![Plot of Mersin transect](png/transect_Mersin.png)